RGisanEclipse/Clima/README.md

 # Clima

-Clima is a weather app that displays current weather information for the user's location or any other location they search for.
-The app provides real-time weather data.
+Clima is a weather application that shows up-to-date weather details for the user's current location or any other place they search for.
+It delivers real-time information such as temperature, weather conditions, and more.

 ## Features